Arc Rise Fantasia: Setting and characters

 Arc Rise Fantasia is set in the fantasy world of Fulheim, which is split between three competing political factions; the Meridian Empire, the Turmelian Republic, and a theocratic alliance of countries dubbed Olquina which is controlling the flow of a vital energy called Ray.
 All three are worshippers of the creator deity Easa, espousing different interpretations of the Law dubbed the Real and Imaginal.
 Legend says that Easa must be presented with a chosen version of the Law to form the foundation of the world; it is later revealed that the Real Law advocates destroying the current world to create a new one, while the Imaginal Law seeks the continuation of the current world.
 Each faction has a priestess of Easa dubbed a Diva, who have magical powers based on their song.
-In recent years flocks of monsters called Feldragons have started appearing, and parts of the world are being crystalized by an energy called Hozon.
+In recent years flocks of monsters called Feldragons have started appearing, and parts of the world are being crystallized by an energy called Hozon.

 The main protagonist is L'Arc Bright Lagoon, a noted mercenary working with the Empire who has a taciturn personality.
 He partners at an early point with Ryfia, the Imaginal Diva of the Turmelian Republic whose sheltered upbringing leaves her socially awkward.
 L'Arc is childhood friends with Alfonse "Alf" Zena Meridia, current heir to the Imperial throne after his brother Weiss Dona Meridia, and Adele Nevanlinna who has secret affection for L'Arc.
 L'Arc is joined during the campaign by Cecille Garcia, a young girl with combat skills; Serge, a flirtatious mercenary thief; Leslie Ferrati, an agent from the Republic; and Rastan Oigen, an enigmatic swordsman.
 Recurring characters are Niko Bennex, a notoriously cowardly Imperial soldier; and Luze, a wandering priestess.
 Among the antagonists is Dynos, a man with power to command the undead; Ignacy, a leader of the political and criminal underworld; and Hosea, Patriarch of the Imaginal faith.